Tzbob/scalatags-hokko/README.md

 ```
 git clone https://github.com/Tzbob/scalatags-hokko.git
+cd scalatags-hokko
-git checkout fb67786b902fd79314e52c4351ea95a1ff4079d7
+git checkout 21525fb001b63243afc2260d5890b4ba899c3310

-cd hokko
 sbt compile
 ```

 ## Running the Example

 An example application is available in ```modules/examples```.
-You can use SBT to compile the example:
+You can use SBT to prepare the example:

 ```
 sbt examples/fastOptJS
 ```
 This compiles the example to a Javascript program.
-An HTML document to test the program is located in ```modules/examples/src/main/resources/index.html```:
+An HTML document to test the program is located in ```modules/examples/html/resources/index.html```:

 ```
+cd modules/examples/html
-$BROWSER modules/examples/src/main/resources/index.html
+$BROWSER index.html
 ```